 The theme for this year’s United Nations International Day of Disabled Persons (IDPD) is: “Leadership and participation of persons with disabilities toward an inclusive, accessible and sustainable post-COVID-19 world.”
-Observance of this day on December 3 will enable everyone at Orange Business Services to increase awareness of the situation of persons with disabilities.
+Observance of this day on December 3 will enable everyone at Orange Business to increase awareness of the situation of persons with disabilities.
 This is also a great opportunity to better understand their requirements in the new world of hybrid working, which will help to provide a sustainable career path.

 Advancing digital inclusion